ArjoNagelhout/urbanar_project_report/content/iteration_2/index.md

         weight: 2
 ---

-# Iteration 2 - From Scientific Discovery Games to Citizen Participation in Urban Planning

 Iteration 2 spans a timeframe of two weeks, between 12 september 2020 to 25 september 2020.

 ## Adding structure to our process